jmespath-community/jmespath.spec/README.md

 * JMESPath is not specific to a particular programming language.
 Avoid constructs that are difficult to implement in another language.
 * JMESPath strives to have one way to do something.
 * Features are driven from real world use cases.
+* Syntax is generally used to express data structure manipulation while functions are used to express datum manipulation

 # JMESPath Compliance Tests